portworx/px-docs/release-notes/portworx-enterprise.md

 * Retain environment variables when PX is upgraded via `pxctl upgrade` command
 * Improve handling for encrypted scale volumes

+### Errata

+* When PX-Enterprise is run on a large number of nodes, there is potential memory leak and a few nodes show high memory usage.
+  This issue is resolved in 1.2.12.0 onwards.
+Workaround is to restart the PX-Enterprise container

 ## 1.2.8 Release notes